Overview: The History of the Federal Reserve

 The Takeaway

 If you’re planning a vacation, you might not want to tuck away a book on the history of the Federal Reserve.
 (Or maybe you will.
 No judgment.)
-The Fed has a dual mandate to aim for maximum employment and price stability, and it has historically raised interest rates as the antidote for rising inflation.
+The Fed’s dual mandate to aim for maximum employment and price stability and its history of raising interest rates to counter rising inflation mean that it impacts every aspect of your financial health.

-If you find yourself musing about buying a home soon, it’s important to look at the history of mortgage rates to put the current conditions into context, and it helps to read up on the benefits of homeownership.
+If you’re considering buying a home soon, it can be helpful to look at the history of mortgage rates to put the current conditions into context and to read up on the benefits of homeownership.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.